driescroons/pling/README.md

 # 🔔 Pling

 The official package for [Pling](https://pling.dev).
 Pling is a cloud based logging service for aggregating, grouping and displaying logs from across your entire stack - frontend / backend / iot devices / games / ... or maybe just so you can track the oxygen in the office!
-It is the easiest way to keep collegues, clients, stakeholders and yourself in the loop of what's going.
+It is the easiest way to keep colleagues, clients, stakeholders and yourself in the loop of what's going.

 This package is a simple helper so you can easily integrate the Pling API into your existing applications.
 I've provided an example with [create-react-app](https://github.com/driescroons/pling-react) and a basic [express](https://github.com/driescroons/pling-express) app.